 Residents recruit patients from the Newborn Nursery, Neonatal Intensive Care Unit, or the Ward to follow up in their continuity clinic after hospital discharge.
 Parents are comforted by the knowledge that their physician in the office already knows their child’s history, making the transition from the hospital to the community a smoother process.

-All of our continuity sites participate in the nationally recognized Reach Out and Read Program and help promote literacy by offering new age-appropriate books at well child visits.
-One resident in each of the continuity sites partners with an attending physician to coordinate and lead the Reach Out and Read Program.
+All of our continuity sites participate in the nationally recognized Reach Out and Read Program and help promote literacy by offering new, age-appropriate books at well-child visits.
+One resident in each of the continuity sites partners with an attending physician to coordinate and oversee the Reach Out and Read Program.